MaqaoTeam/MAQAO/docs/index.md

 # Documentation
 The documentation generation is optional and need several softwares:
-- for the LUA API documentation, luadoc is needed (http://keplerproject.github.com/luadoc/)
+- for the LUA API documentation, luadoc is needed ([LuaDoc software](http://keplerproject.github.com/luadoc/ "LuaDoc home page"))
-- for the C API documentation, doxygen is needed (http://www.stack.nl/~dimitri/doxygen/)
+- for the C API documentation, doxygen is needed ([Doxygen tool](http://www.stack.nl/~dimitri/doxygen/ "Doxygen home page"))

 To build the documentation, go in the build directory and type:
 ` >$ make doc`